 I found Snake Arena to be an enjoyable game to play, although I’m not sure how much of this was due to a general fondness and sentimentality towards a game I spent countless hours playing in my youth.
 The base game, it has to be said, can get a little tedious.
 The wins aren’t terribly big, and the wait for the bonus game can be rather trying.
 With a 5x5 grid like this, I’m much more used to a cluster win mechanic, and the 30 paylines seemed a little dull.
 Also, I’m not sure a game with a maximum payout of less than 3,000 the bet size will attract too many high variance players these days?
 However, on the plus side, although the super-mega wins we’re used to seeing advertised aren’t on offer, most of the times I played the bonus round the wins were very pleasing indeed.
 The game is also very engaging and certainly can be a lot of fun.

 This is a game which really suits the ‘buy a bonus’ feature and this may be where Relax is hoping to win over the serious players.
-We might say it a lot, but this really is game which is all about the bonus round, and a short-cut to it could be welcomed with open arms.
+We might say it a lot, but this really is game which is all about the bonus buy slot category, and a short-cut to it could be welcomed with open arms.